-13. Serve with berries, whipped cream, or chocolate sauce!
+13. Serve with whipped cream and enjoy!
 Store cheesecake covered in cling wrap in the refrigerator for up to 10 days.

 Why do you need the extra baking dish with water?
 Cheesecakes LOVE moisture!
 Adding the extra water in there is a tip I learned from Sally!

 Make This Cheesecake Dairy-Free or Vegan!
 You can swap the cream cheese with vegan cream cheese and the greek yogurt for a non-dairy yogurt of choice.
 If vegan, swap the 2 eggs for 1 flax egg (1Tbs ground flax + 2 Tbs water).
 Baking time may vary (may take longer).
 I've had people try this and say it turns out amazing!

-Maple Syrup Alternatives: You can use honey or monk fruit sweetener in place of the maple syrup.
+Maple Syrup Alternatives: You can use honey or liquid monk fruit sweetener in place of the maple syrup.
 I haven’t tried this, but it should work out well!
 Let me know if you try it like this.

 Use code "shh20" for FREE SHIPPING off your online nut-butter orders at Georgia Grinders!